Last Updated on March 12, 2021 by Julia Wilson

 Causes: There are several causes including urinary crystals or stones, tumours, and blood clots.

-Symptoms: Frequent trips to the litter tray which may produce a small amount of no urine, if there is urine, it may contain blood.
+Symptoms: Frequent trips to the litter tray that may produce a small amount of no urine, if there is urine, it may contain blood.
 Other symptoms include frequent genital licking, crying, painful abdomen, lethargy, vomiting and excessive thirst.

 Diagnosis: Thorough physical examination along with presenting symptoms, urinalysis which may reveal crystals in the urine, x-ray, ultrasound and intravenous pyelogram